 How To Open A Bank Account Offshore

-Yesterday, day one of the Global Asset Protection and Wealth Summit Lief is hosting in Panama City this week, he and I had lunch with banker friends in town for the conference.
+Last year, Lief hosted his Global Asset Protection and Wealth Summit in Panama City.
+On day one of the conference, he and I had lunch with banker friends in town.
 One, with 30 years of experience in the global banking industry, sat down, looked around the table, and said:

 “I wish I hadn’t been so right.